AndresYague/Snuppat/Readme.txt

 compiled by hand.
 Also, a bash script was created to run the code containing a rudimentary warning.

-The "data" directory referred by some parts of the code was too big to upload to GitHub.
+The "data" directory referred by some parts of the code is too big to upload to GitHub.
 It contains the network and reaction lists.
 For further information, please contact the author.